yusefmosiah/choir-collective/docs/Theory_Chorus_Cycle.md

 ## Value Creation Through Being Wrong

-The V10 loop's genius is recognizing that being wrong is essential to intelligence:
+The Chorus Cycle's genius is recognizing that being wrong is essential to intelligence:

 1. **Productive Mistakes**